How to prepare for Ofsted inspections

 Speak to staff

-Hold regular training sessions throughout the year to ensure your employees are always confident enough to answer questions about their learners.
+Hold regular training sessions throughout the year to identify and mitigate any issues raised by your team, about the organisation or learners.

-First impressions really count, so make sure your organisation is primped and pruned before your inspection.
+First impressions really count, and it’s an easy win to make sure your organisation is cleaned and well-organised ahead of any inspection.

-Being under inspection is far from a walk in the park, but it's important you don’t panic when the Ofsted inspectors arrive.
-If you're running your organisation effectively, have followed our tips and are using a leading eportfolio, you have nothing to worry about.
+Around 40% of people say they find the whole experience of inspections extremely difficult to manage – but it’s important to keep a cool head.
+If you're running your organisation effectively, have followed our tips and are using a leading eportfolio, it’s very unlikely you have anything to worry about.

 Ready to get an outstanding grade?
 Download our free guide to find out what other providers think about OneFile, and how it can help you ace your next inspection.